NREL/EnergyPlus/doc/src/docs/AuxiliaryPrograms/AuxiliaryPrograms.md

 5)   Some numeric fields have a maximum and/or minimum value specified in the IDD.
 If the value entered is outside this range, the cell will be highlighted in pale orange.

-6)   For values that are names of nodes, a new dialog box titled “Edit or Select Node Name” can be shown when the small button is pressed that is on the right side in each node name cell as described in the next section.
+6)   For values that are names of nodes, a new dialog box titled "Edit or Select Node Name" can be shown when the small button is pressed that is on the right side in each node name cell as described in the next section.

 ### Edit or Select Node Names Dialog